TALK: The Style is the Empire: Caesar’s Writing Reevaluated

 - Website: http://www.ihc.ucsb.edu/our-campus-our-community/

-- Sponsors: Sponsored by the Dept. of Classics, the Dept. of History, the Dept. of Linguistics, and the IHC.
+- Sponsors: the Dept. of Classics, the Dept. of History, the Dept. of Linguistics, and the IHC.